Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

 5. In the next screen you must adjust your server settings.
 It will prefill the username with the e-mail address and the server name with the domain from your e-mail address.
 This is most likely **incorrect**.
-   Please adjust to your Group-Office username and enter the :ref:`server-hostname`.
+   Please adjust to your GroupOffice username and enter the :ref:`server-hostname`.
    When done click "Next".

    .. figure:: /_static/windows-eas/4-server-settings.png